 Being a teacher is a method to spread knowledge to the world through another human being; to be a teacher is to get the best out of others while learning to be more human.

 Finally, I highly recommend reading this book that gives us some fascinating guidelines to get into this, our world of the guitar.
 So, without further ado, here is the prologue in full.
 Enjoy it.

 “Years ago, a respected English composer with traditional tendencies made me realize the magic of the guitar string sound when I heard a young man strum it on the platform of a station.
 How right he was and how ironic it is that this same observation highlights the guitar’s problem as a musical instrument; its sound has a fascinating extra-musical charm that can so easily disguise a mediocre composition!

 In “old” times, from the sixteenth century to the early eighteenth century, the guitar and the vihuela had musical and technical styles more akin to the laud.
 Still, the six-string guitar of the early nineteenth century was a different instrument.

 It evolved in the days of Boccherini and Paganini and, just as these composers exploited the cello and violin technique, so did Fernando Sor, Mauro Giuliani, and many others with the guitar.

-However, they composed almost all their music for a single guitar, because of the weak sound of this one and because the majority of such executors/composers did not know how to write music for other instruments (at least not with the mastery of the great composers).
+However, they composed almost all their music for a single guitar because of its weak sound.
+Moreover, most executors/composers did not know how to write music for other instruments (at least not with the mastery of the great composers).
 Even Giuliani had to turn to Diabelli and Moscheles to write his music for string and piano.

-Many chapters of this book are more subjective than others necessarily.
-However, I especially enjoyed the chapters dealing with teaching in class, the arrangements of elementary repertoire and the technique of classical guitar.
-I think they give invaluable advice like no one else had.
-The conjunction and interdependence of all these factors in one book make it unique.
-“John Williams.
+Many chapters of this book are more subjective than others since it provides us with personal points of view.
+However, I especially enjoyed the chapters dealing with teaching in class, the arrangements of elementary repertoire, and the classical guitar techniques.
+I think they give invaluable advice as no one else had.
+The conjunction and interdependence of all these factors in one book make it so unique.
+“John Williams.”